nikhilbs1994/google_drive_upload_script/Readme.md

 	e.
 Select the application type Other, enter the name "Drive API Quickstart", and click the Create button.
 	f.
 Click OK to dismiss the resulting dialog.
 	g.
 Click the file_download (Download JSON) button to the right of the client ID.
-2. Move this JsON file to your working_directory/credentials and rename it client_secret.json.
+2. Move this JSON file to your working_directory/credentials and rename it client_secret.json.
 3. Run php script create_token.php for access token creatation.